Array.prototype.pop()

 The following picture illustrates how the pop() method works:

-2) Using the JavaScript array pop() method with an empty array
+2) Calling the pop() method on an empty array

 The following example calls the pop() method on an empty array.
 In this case, the pop() method returns undefined and the length is of the array is zero: